 You’re looking for cash back rewards

-Even better, Discover offers a special Cashback Match™ program to its cardholders.
-At the end of your first year of card ownership, Discover will match all your cash back earnings.
+Even better, Discover offers a Cashback Match™ program to new cardholders: At the end of your first year of card ownership, Discover matches all your cash back earnings.
 That means if you earn $100 in cash back for the year, the issuer will award you an additional $100.

 You want to eventually convert it to an unsecured card

-Once you’ve been a cardholder for seven months, the lender will review your account to see if you’re ready to move to an unsecured credit card.
-And once you transition to a regular card, you’ll keep your same account, so your credit score won’t be affected.
+After you’ve been a cardholder for seven months, Discover automatically reviews your account to see if you’re ready to graduate to an unsecured credit card.
+And you get to keep your same account, avoiding another hard credit inquiry to your credit report.

-The Discover it® Secured Credit Card is a good choice for many borrowers, but it won’t be right for everyone.
+The Discover it Secured Credit Card is a good choice for many no- or low-credit borrowers, but it won’t be right for everyone.
 Here are a few situations where the card may not be worth it.

 You already have good credit

-If you already have a good credit score, the Discover it® Secured Credit Card likely isn’t worth applying for.
-The card comes with a higher-than-average APR (27.74 percent variable), and you can get a higher credit limit and better rewards by choosing another option.
+If you already have a good credit score, the Discover it Secured Credit Card isn’t worth applying for.
+The card comes with a higher-than-average 28.24 percent ongoing variable APR, and you can get a higher credit limit and better rewards by choosing another option, such as the Discover it® Cash Back.

 You regularly pay your bills late

 If you can’t manage to make your monthly payments on time, a secured credit card is not going to help you.
-Since Discover will report your payments to the credit bureaus, making late payments could further drag down your score.
+Because Discover reports your payments to the credit bureaus, late payments could further drag down your score.

 You can’t afford the minimum deposit

-When you open the Discover it® Secured Credit Card, your credit limit equals your initial deposit.
-The minimum amount you can deposit is $200, which could be a financial burden for some people.
+When you open the Discover it Secured, your credit limit equals your initial deposit.
+The minimum amount you can deposit is $200, which could be a financial burden.

-If you can’t afford the upfront deposit, you can look into another card that lets you make smaller monthly installments.
-For example, the Capital One Platinum Secured Credit Card offers a $200 initial line of credit for a $49 deposit (though this card doesn’t offer the opportunity to earn a welcome bonus or ongoing rewards).
+If you can’t afford the upfront deposit, look into another card that requires a lesser security deposit.
+For example, the Capital One Platinum Secured Credit Card offers a $200 initial line of credit for a $49, $99 or $200 deposit depending on your creditworthiness.

 You don’t have a bank account

-The Discover it® Secured Credit Card has to be funded by a bank account, so it isn’t an option for borrowers without a bank account.
-In that scenario, you may be better off looking into cards that allow alternative payment methods, though they may come with higher fees.
-If this is a challenge you’re facing, consider reading through our guide to getting a secured credit card with no bank account.
+You must fund your Discover it Secured card with a bank account, so it isn’t an option for borrowers without banking access.
+If you don’t have a bank account, you may be better off looking into cards that allow alternative payment methods — though watch for even higher fees.
+If this is a challenge you’re facing, see our guide to getting a secured credit card with no bank account.

 The bottom line

-Before choosing a secured credit card, be sure to fully consider the fees, security deposit, upgrade options and any other perks that come with that card.
+Before choosing a secured credit card, fully consider the fees, security deposit, upgrade options and any other perks that come with that card.

-Also prior to applying, be sure to read through our Discover it® Secured Credit Card review to scan through the nitty gritty card details and benefits.
+If you’re ready to apply for this one, see our Discover it Secured Credit Card review to read through the nitty-gritty card details and benefits.
 If you end up on the fence, there’s always our list of the best secured credit cards to scroll through, updated monthly.